 - Touch the client in inappropriate areas (even with the client’s permission)

-- Request that the client disrobe, even partially (removing shoes, belts, or jewelry is permissible – but if s/he resists then do not push if the client resists or appears uncomfortable)
+- Request that the client disrobe, even partially (removing shoes, belts, or jewelry is permissible – but do not push if the client resists or appears uncomfortable)

 - Promise a specific outcome or result

 - Make disparaging remarks about another profession or another professional (e.g., medical, psychological, chiropractic, acupuncture, homeopathic, another Reiki practitioner)